Are you exploring foreign language courses in the embassy?

 If you’re looking for French classes in Delhi or India, then AFD is an excellent choice.

 With 159 institutes in the world, The Goethe-Institut mission is to promote the German language.

-The Instituts called Max Mueller Bhavan, in honor of the German philologist and Indologist.
+The Institutes called Max Mueller Bhavan in honor of the German philologist and Indologist.